hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 >  - The dumping process can take a while depending on the speed of your SD Card
 > 1. When the process completed, the console will reboot
 > 1. Power off your Wii U, take your SD Card out of the Wii U and plug it into your PC.
-> 1. Copy `nand.bin` and `keys.bin` somewhere safe (on your computer or on a cloud storage service such as Google Drive, OneDrive, etc...)
+> 1. Copy `nand.bin` and `keys.bin` somewhere safe (on your computer or a cloud storage service such as Google Drive, OneDrive, etc...)
 > 1. Delete `nand.bin` and `keys.bin` from your SD Card to free up space

 ### Installing cIOSes